davetaz/openactive-crossfilter/learning.md

 >**Note:** Here we are not appending, but rather returning a set of things to display for each session in one long line.
 Some extra tags have been added for style.

 Finally, add these lines under `dataGrid`:

+>**Note:** You will also need to remove the semi-colon `;` from this end of the code you added above before adding the next lines.
+A semi-colon `;` in javascript represents the end of a command or block/line of code.

       .dimension(activity)
       .section(function(item) {